Calibrating distribution models from PELVE: Calibration from finite-point constraints

-\begin{theorem} For $\mathbf z=(\epsilon_1,c_1,\epsilon_2,c_2) \in \Delta$, the random variable $X$ with a continuous quantile function given by $t\mapsto \VaR_{t}(X) =G_{\mathbf z}(1-t)$ satisfies $\Pi_{X}({\epsilon_1})=c_1$ and $\Pi_{X}(\epsilon_2)=c_2$. \end{theorem}
+\begin{theorem} For $\mathbf z=(\epsilon_1,c_1,\epsilon_2,c_2) \in \Delta$, the random variable $X$ with a continuous quantile function given by $t\mapsto \VaR_{t}(X) =G_{\mathbf z}(t)$ satisfies $\Pi_{X}({\epsilon_1})=c_1$ and $\Pi_{X}(\epsilon_2)=c_2$. \end{theorem}

-\begin{remark} As we can see from Figure \ref{fig:calibration}, some parts of the calibrated quantile function are flat, corresponding to the existence of atoms in the distribution.
+\begin{remark} As we can see from Figure \ref{fig:calibration}, some parts of the calibrated quantile function may be flat, corresponding to the existence of atoms in the distribution.
 This may be considered as undesirable from a modeling perspective, and indeed it is forced by the boundary cases of $(\epsilon_1,c_1,\epsilon_2,c_2) \in \Delta$ in Figure \ref{fig:region}.
-If $(\epsilon_1,c_1,\epsilon_2,c_2)$ is in the interior of $\Delta$ (which is possible in Cases 4 and 5), then the flat part can be replaced by a strictly monotone linear segment, which can be shown by a similar argument to the proof of Theorem \ref{thm:two_points}.
-The interested reader is referred to Propositions \ref{lem:low_bound} and \ref{pro:c_2_bound} in Appendix \ref{app:proof_sec2}, where we show that a strictly increasing quantile function cannot attain the boundary cases $(\epsilon_1,c_1,\epsilon_2,c_2) $, and hence the flat parts are necessary to include and unify these cases. \end{remark}
+The flat parts in Cases 1 to 3 are necessary due to Propositions \ref{lem:low_bound}.
+On the other hand, the flat part in Case 5 can be replaced by a strictly decreasing function.
+For instance, we can replace the flat part with a strictly decreasing linear segment as long as $c_2$ satisfies the bounds shown in Propositions \ref{pro:c_2_bound} in Appendix \ref{app:proof_sec2}.
+Another way is to set $\VaR_\epsilon(X)$ as $k(\epsilon)$ for $\epsilon \in (0, c_1\epsilon_1)$ if $c_2\le \left(c_1\epsilon_1(\epsilon_1^{-\xi}-(c_1\epsilon_1)^{-\xi})\right)/\left(\epsilon_2^{-\xi}-(c_1\epsilon_1)^{-\xi}\right)$, and this choice is applied in the numerical examples in the Introduction and Section \ref{sec:6}.
+The interested reader can see Propositions \ref{lem:low_bound} and \ref{pro:c_2_bound} in Appendix \ref{app:proof_sec2}, where we show that a strictly decreasing quantile function cannot attain the boundary cases $(\epsilon_1,c_1,\epsilon_2,c_2) $, and hence the flat parts are necessary to include and unify these cases. \end{remark}